 Here, we fitted psychometric functions separately for trials with upright and inverted scenes.
-For the upright scenes, we again found a significantly shifted PSE, t(34)=2.0, p=0.048, d=0.35 (comparison of the PSE against zero; Figure 3), replicating the results from Experiment 1 and indicating that the number of objects in typically structured scenes was underestimated compared to atypically structured scenes.
+For the upright scenes, we again found a significantly shifted PSE, t(34) = 2.1, p = .045, d = 0.35 (comparison of the PSE against1; Fig. 4), replicating the results from Experiment 1 and indicating that the number of objects in typically structured scenes was underestimated compared with atypically structured scenes.
 The effect was less pronounced than in Experiment 1, but this difference can be attributed to two outlier participants with strong negative shifts in their PSE (see Fig. 3c).
-Critically, we did not find a similar shift in the PSE for inverted scenes, t(34)=0.5, p=0.65, d=0.08, and the shift in the PSE was significantly greater for the upright than for the inverted scenes, t(34)=3.3, p=0.002, d=0.56.
-Slopes did not differ between conditions, t(34)=0.3, p=0.80, d=0.04.
-This indicates that participants did equally well in discriminating numerosities for upright and inverted scenes.
+Critically, we did not find a similar shift in the PSE for inverted scenes, t(34) = 0.3, p = .74, d = 0.06, and the shift in the PSE was significantly greater for the upright than for the inverted scenes, t(34) = 3.2, p = .002, d = 0.55.
+Slopes did not differ between conditions, t(34) = 0.5, p = .62, d = 0.09.
 This suggests that object individuation is not necessarily impacted by inverting a scene.

-The results from Experiment 2 replicate the underestimation of object numerosity in typically structured scenes observed in Experiment 1.
+The results from Experiment 3 replicate the underestimation of object numerosity in typically structured scenes observed in Experiments 1 and 2.
 They further show that the reduction in perceived complexity for typically structured scenes cannot be explained by low-level differences between the typically and atypically structured scenes in our stimulus set.